PSK31: BPSK31 and QPSK31 variants

 Colloquial usage of the term 'PSK31' in amateur radio usually implies the use of the most commonly used variant of PSK31: binary phase shift keying (BPSK).
 The BPSK variant of PSK31 uses no error control.
 QPSK31, the variant based on quadrature phase shift keying (QPSK), uses four phases instead of two.
 It is simple to switch from BPSK to QPSK if difficulties arise during a contact; QPSK31 has the same number of symbols per second, and hence the same bandwidth as the BPSK variant.
-In a coherent receiver, the bit error probability of QPSK is the same as for BPSK operating at the same power, making QPSK31 the generally preferable mode from a robustness, and thus reach, point of view.
+In a coherent receiver, the bit error probability of QPSK is the same as for BPSK operating at the same power, making QPSK31 the generally preferable mode for the purpose of robustness, and thus reach.

 Using four instead of two constellation points provides twice the physical layer bit rate, which allows addition of redundant information to provide a degree of forward error correction.
 When QPSK is used, after encoding into varicode, the bits of the binary data signal is subject to a rate-1/2 channel code, which means that for every information bit, two code bits are calculated and transmitted.
 For that, a convolutional code with constraint length 5 (i.e. the last five bits from the input are incorporated to select two output bits per input bit) is used.

 The resulting bits are mapped to a quaternary set of phases.
 At the receiver, a decoder for the convolutional code needs to be used, typically the Viterbi Algorithm, which is able to reconstruct the most likely sent sequence, even if multiple symbols were received incorrectly.
 Optimal decoding must take into account the same constraint length of information bits as encoding, yielding a 5-symbol decoding delay, which corresponds to 160 ms of delay.